benjamin-heasly/gold-lab-nwb-conversions/pipelines/neuropixels-machine-setup/README.md

 So we'll want a license for Linux, Matlab 2022b, MAC address `00:15:5d:56:bb:11`.
 And we should switch our Docker calls to use this address.

-# Run CUDA and Kilosort in Matlab Containers {#run-cuda-and-kilosort-in-matlab-containers}
+# Run CUDA and Kilosort in Matlab Containers

 Even without using an nvidia/cuda base image, we can still use nvidia-smi from containers.